-Electronic signatures are enforceable pursuant to the EU eIDAS Regulation (910/2014/EC), although wet-ink original documents are normally required, for example, by HM Revenue and Customs, where documents are submitted because stamp duty applies.
+Electronic signatures are enforceable pursuant to the EU electronic identification, authentication and trust services Regulation (910/2014/ $^{\circ}$

+EC), although wet-ink original documents are normally required, for example, by Her Majesty's Revenue and Customs, where documents are submitted because stamp duty applies.
 The Law Society of England and Wales has issued guidance regarding the use of electronic signatures ('Execution of a document using an electronic signature').